 3. Ask others-centered questions.

 So often, when people find themselves in new social situations, they become so nervous and preoccupied with how they are coming across or what they will say next, that they miss the easier option.
-What’s more, the other options is not only easy — it’s virtually fail proof.
+What’s more, the other option is not only easy — it’s virtually fail proof.
 Asking others-centered questions simply takes noticing (and not much, even at that).

 We asked the girls at the serving window, “So, what’s it like working at an ice cream shop during the summer?”
 No-brainer, right?
 And they were all too happy to tell us: “It’s pretty cool.
 It’s slow during the days.
 We have time to read in between.
 But night time gets crazy, with lines out to the street sometimes.”
 Most people appreciate when someone shows even the slightest interest in their life, and are quite willing to engage in a bit of genuine conversation over it.